godotengine/godot-docs/classes/class_editorvcsinterface.rst

 - :ref:`String<class_String>` **get_vcs_name** **(** **)**

-Return the name of the VCS if the VCS has been initialized, else return an empty string.
+Returns the name of the VCS if the VCS has been initialized, else return an empty string.

 ----